RagnarB83/ash-documentation/docs/neb.rst

 V. Ásgeirsson, B. Birgisson, R. Bjornsson, U. Becker, F. Neese, C: Riplinger,  H. Jónsson, J. Chem.
 Theory Comput.
 2021,17, 4929–4945.
 DOI: 10.1021/acs.jctc.1c00462

-Note that NEB-TS is not yet available.
-Furthermode, while QM/MM NEB calculations are possible, running NEB in parallel with a QM/MM Hamiltonian is currently not possible.
+A NEB-TS implementation is also available.

+.. note:: While QM/MM NEB calculations are possible, running NEB in parallel with a QM/MM Hamiltonian is currently not possible.
+Only Theory-parallelization can be used.

 .. code-block:: python